iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > Severe issues with progressing after selecting options.
 Was only able to proceed after moving back a page and then moving forward.
 The blue arrow in the lower left page woulf either be grayed out or it woulf be blue wouldn't react.
 Long loading between screens.
 Health profile wouldn't load and had to move back a page and go forward numerous times to get it to populate.
 Not phone or connection based issued as everything else works.<br> :date: __2020-12-21 21:07:37__

-> The app works, but is frustrating.
-It continually says I have a message waiting but there is no message to read.
-I made an appointment, PAID, and then doctor never showed.
-So now what?
-I paid and got no service.<br> :date: __2020-12-16 01:22:16__

-> Great experience, would definitely use again.
-It was convenient and very easy to use.
-Update: Used again and was extremely disappointed.
-The doctor never looked and my pictures that I had sent.
-Also I wanted a video call, instead the doctor called me on the phone, he was driving and like I said he never looked at my pictures because he asked me to describe my rash.
-Without looking at my pictures he went ahead and diagnosed me even after I told him I already had the prescription he prescribed it<br> :date: __2020-12-01 17:20:58__

-> It keeps crashing<br> :date: __2020-12-01 13:47:38__

 #### 1-star reviews